hatr1ck/ProgrammingBuddiesStarter/README.md

 **How it works:**

-1. Compare original Discord app vs the one we have in this repo.
+1. Compare original Target site vs the one we have in this repo.
 2. Find something that is missing and what you would like to make.
-3. You tell others in [Discord](https://discord.gg/DbY7Fb846y) what part of the project you would like to claim.
+3. You tell others in [Trello](https://trello.com/b/Xl0BgMSj/project-ecommerce) what part of the project you would like to claim.
-4. If nobody already doing this same thing you can work on it.
+4. If nobody already doing this same thing you can start working on it.

 **FAQ:**